 This page contains testimony given by FLCCC physicians to federal, state, and local government agencies as well as organizations of doctors and hospitals concerning treatment of patients who are severely ill with COVID-19 and the effectiveness of the MATH+ treatment protocol.

 Dr. Pierre Kory (FLCCC Alliance) testifies to senate committee about I-MASK+ (incl.
 Q & A) (Dec 8, 2020; Vimeo)

-The ‘NewsNOW’ feed of Dr. Kory’s impressive testimony had 5 million views on YouTube within the first 10 days (our own YT version has been censored)
+The ‘NewsNOW’ feed of Dr. Kory’s impressive testimony had 5 million views on YouTube within the first 10 days (after 6 weeks deleted by Youtube, like our own YT version before)

 Dr. Kory testifies before U.S. Senate Committee on Homeland Security and Governmental Affairs on treating COVID-19 (May 6, 2020)

 A fruitless attempt to convince the committee of the life-saving efficacy of our MATH+ Hospital Treatment Protocol for COVID-19, against the recommendations against the use of corticosteroids in COVID-19 made by WHO and NIH at that time.
 The efficacy of corticosteroids to combat the cytokine storm resulting from an immune system overreaction to the SARS-CoV-2 virus, the most common cause of death in COVID-19, was then confirmed in the so-called RECOVERY study in Oxford (June 2020).